 Library Cottage, situated next door to Sundial House, is also Grade II listed and part of an architectural grouping of Marine Parade buildings along with its tall and impressive neighbour.
-Arnold Mitchell was the architect for both buildings and also the wonderfully Hobbit-like Umbrella Cottage; that and Sundial House can be seen in the last two posts.
+Arnold Mitchell was the architect for both buildings and also the wonderfully Hobbit-like Umbrella Cottage; that and Sundial House can be seen in the previous two articles.

 The building began life as two cottages, which was converted into one house, and named Library Cottage because it was here that the town's Marine Circulating Library was established in 1839.
 Our nation's much loved novelist, Jane Austen, had died some 22 years before in 1817; otherwise, we might imagine her visiting the circulating library as part of her social life when she stayed in Lyme.